smukher2/GithubFrontiersNeurosciDec2018/README.md

 These * authors contributed equally # Corresponding authors

-# We hope you find these research findings and bioinformatics pipeline useful.
+# Citation: We hope you find these research findings and bioinformatics pipeline useful.
 Please help by citing us as follows.
 Thank you.

 **Mukherjee, S., Klaus, C., Pricop-Jeckstadt, M., Miller, J. A. & Struebing, F. L. A Microglial Signature Directing Human Aging and Neurodegeneration-Related Gene Networks.
 Frontiers in neuroscience 13, 2, doi:10.3389/fnins.2019.00002 (2019).

 # Organization

 **1 RNAseq_ASUcyverseCluster_Results+Script/ contains